The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 The author doesn’t seem to consider that being a provider in a monogamous relationship can be a valid dating strategy and/or life choice for (some) men.

-Again, I am NOT saying monogamy is good and you should go for it: I am happily single and not considering marriage at all.
+Again, I am NOT saying monogamy is good and you should go for it: I am happily single and not considering marriage.

 Refusing the “let’s just be friends” (“LJBF”)